vijayrampatel/Data-pipeline-Kafka/README.md

 Execute the missing-data-login.py file using command(execute it from being into same directory):<br> python ./missing-dara-login.py <br>
 It will consume and show you all the users who aren't in iOS and android users which our code (user-login-consumer.py) filtered out from the user-login topic and pushed to the missing data users topic. <br>

-You can execute the all the steps simultaneously, step 4,5,6 will wait till the messages are pushed to the respective topic and will start printing the messages once the messages are in the partiton.
+You can execute the all the steps simultaneously, steps 4, 5, 6 will wait till the messages are pushed to the respective topic and will start printing the messages once the messages are in the partiton.